Yao-Shao/Face-Anonymizer/README.md

 3. Writing back

-   use `write_bag.py` in the [write_bag]( https://github.com/Yao-Shao/ROSBAG-Anonymizer/tree/master/write_bag ) folder to write the anonymized data back to the original bag file.
+   use `write_bag.py` to write the anonymized data back to the original bag file.

 ## References